Best Dentist in Sicklerville, NJ

 Panoramic x-rays are taken using a machine that rotates around your head.
 This technology provides an image of your entire mouth.
 We use this type of x-ray to monitor wisdom teeth, or to plan for procedures such as implants.

 The frequency of digital x-rays is determined by each patient’s dental needs.
 Our team will only take a digital image if absolutely necessary, and with patient consent.
 During your visit we review your medical history, dental history, and any symptoms or signs that indicate an x-ray is required.
 Our team uses x-rays to monitor growth, detect any new areas of decay, or to evaluate gum disease.

-3D printing is a revolutionary way for us to better treat our patients.
+3D printing is a revolutionary way for us to treat our patients better.
 We use this printing to help create surgical guides so that treatment planning is easier and more effective.
 The printing takes digital or impression renderings of your teeth and mouth to create a model that we can actually hold and work with when planning your treatment.
-The process of making a 3D model of your teeth is easy, quick and highly effective when it comes to your dental care.
+The process of making a 3D model of your teeth is easy, quick, and highly effective when it comes to dental care.

 The reason we may recommend 3D printing in our office is because you’re going to be having oral surgery done.
 For instance, having a 3D model of your teeth and mouth can help us in determining the best placement for implants or when performing a bone grafting.
 The rendering is realistic and detailed, so we are able to pinpoint the different ways to complete the surgical procedure.

 Taking a 3D impression of your teeth is easy and quick.
 Most of our patients can benefit from 3D printing just because of how beneficial it is to their overall future dental health.
 Both children and adults alike can have 3D renderings done of their teeth.
 We will be able to recommend when and if this printing is needed during the course of your treatment.